-Delivery and fulfillment-related services - Grocery and health and beauty

-- Efficient, clear return policies

-- Ability to specify delivery-time slot

-- In-home delivery (e.g., front entryway, garage)

-- Order online with same-day home delivery

-- Make one-click additions to online shopping cart (based on past purchases)

-- Order in store with same-day home delivery

-- Order online, pick up curb-side/at store

-- Order online as a subscription/on a recurring basis.

-In-store experiences - Grocery

-- Contactless check-out (i.e., no contact with store employees required) - In-store curated recipes and other content (e.g., meal-planning tips, ingredient suggestions) - Ability to dine in at the grocery store - In-store culinary lessons/workshops.
+Delivery and fulfillment-related services - Grocery and health and beauty Efficient, clear return policies Ability to specify delivery-time slot In-home delivery (e.g., front entryway, garage) Order online with same-day home delivery Make one-click additions to online shopping cart (based on past purchases) Order in store with same-day home delivery Order online, pick up curb-side/at store Order online as a subscription/on a recurring basis.
+In-store experiences - Grocery In-store experiences - Health and beauty Contactless check-out (i.e., no contact with store employees required) In-store curated recipes and other content (e.g., meal-planning tips, ingredient suggestions) Ability to dine in at the grocery store In-store culinary lessons/workshops.
+Contactless check out (i.e., no contact with store employees required) In-store make-up lessons/workshops Ability to personalize products (e.g., engraving, custom colors) Technology to enable purchasing decisions (e.g., virtual try-on, skincare analysis).